 Have you ever been addicted to something: smoking, alcohol, other drugs, gambling or some other destructive behaviour, given it up (good on you!) and then sometime later been if not haunted, at least disturbed, by the sudden reappearance of this substance or activity in your dreams?
 What can this mean?
 What are these dreams trying to tell you?
 Is it really a dream about cigarettes (or whatever) or are cigarettes a symbol for something else?

-Like most addictions, the answers are unfortunately rarely straight-foward.
+Like most addictions, the answers are unfortunately rarely straight-forward.
 If we have ever had an addiction, the reality of the situation is that the thing we are addicted to is itself often a replacement or substitution for something else in our lives (and therefore a symbol) – such as confidence, affection or excitement, these being but a few of the reasons.
 If we smoke when we are stressed, the cigarette becomes a replacement for dealing with the cause of our stress and our ability to exercise enough control in our lives to feel calm and at peace.
-It can then be a symbol of “calm control.”
+It can then be a symbol of trying to achieve “calm control.”
 If we drink when we are lonely, the alcohol becomes a replacement for the love and affection we crave, and is itself a substitute for company.
-It can then be to us as a symbol of warm connection.
-This is of course a very simple explanation for problems that can often be very complex and heat breaking, and it is not my intention to trivialise them in any way.
+It can then be to us as a symbol of “warm connection.”
+This is of course a very simple explanation for problems that can often be very complex and heart breaking, and it is not my intention to trivialise them in any way.
 In fact, the point I wish to make is that when we see how these issue can roll over into our dreams we begin to see the deep connection to our subconscious all addictions have.

 After giving up an addiction, “going clean,” “getting on the wagon” or whatever terminology we use, it is important to realise that what we have done is made a fantastic behavioural change.
 We have stopped doing that thing we have now know is not good for us and we no longer wish to do.
 We have exerted our will!
 We have used the mighty strength of our consciousness and imposed it upon the subtle and slippery influence of our feelings, our desires.
 This is an important victory.
 But it is only one part of a long and often invisible process.